 |Martin Heard with a typical double figure net of quality winter roach|

-Pegs all round the pond fish well although the noted pegs are probably 1 and 24 by the pumphouse and 17 and 18 under the trees.
+Pegs all round the pond fish well although peg 2 is probably the most consistent swim, 1 and 24 by the pumphouse can throw up some bigger fish but are sometimes a bit hit and miss.17 to 21 are normally consistent pegs as is 14 on the bottom bank.
 Most of the pegs have reeds on the inside and some pegs have lilies and fish can be caught very close in.

 I used to fish the pond a lot and it was one of my favourite venues, I once won seven matches on the trot with weights from 8lb to 20lb caught on the waggler and the pole and the weights were all made up of quality fish, roach, chub, perch and odd bream.
 But as the pond has matured there has been an explosion of small fish and the matches tend to be dominated by whip anglers catching over 200 fish in some cases and that’s not really my cup of tea.
 Lots of quality fish still feature in catches but very often it’s just a case of fishing for bites and hoping some bigger fish show among the smaller fish.

 Pleasure anglers enjoy some fantastic fishing with 20lb bags commonplace.
-I do quite enjoy the fishing during the winter where it’s more what I call ‘proper’ fishing, that is feeding some groundbait and fishing the pole at 10-11.5 metres for quality roach on maggot and caster with double figures needed to frame.
-Have a look at the link below when I enjoyed a cracking day last December
+I do quite enjoy the fishing during the winter where feeding some groundbait and fishing the pole with pinkie, maggot or caster should get you plenty of bites and 8-10lb is normally needed in matches.
+Have a look at the link below when I enjoyed a cracking day’s fishing in December.